 To set the stage for collaborative problem solving, participants are educated about competitive, collaborative, compromising, avoiding and accommodating approaches to conflict resolution, and the merits and dangers of each when over-done.
 Exercises in communication and problem solving skills, with real-life examples from other projects, highlight the value of collaborative approaches and how that differs from debate or win/lose orientations.
 Many of the tools used during the workshop act as a model for effective skills going forward on the project, and from a broader perspective provide growth experiences for individuals within each organization.

-All large projects will experience conflict throughout the project.
-During the workshop a stepped negotiation protocol, called an Issue Resolution Ladder (IRL) will be developed.
+Building Issue Resolution Pathways: Making the Difficult Conversation Safe to Have: All large projects will experience conflict throughout the project.
+During the workshop a stepped negotiation protocol, called an Issue Resolution Ladder (IRL)will be developed.
 This is a simple communication protocol to empower the people closest to the problem to resolve issues and to escalate problems quickly if their efforts fail.
 The IRL accelerates the recognition and resolution of difficult issues, by escalating them cooperatively and to the appropriate level within the respective organizations.
 This prevents “end-runs” and encourages timely problem solving.

-Whether the setting is a construction project, a joint venture or a department within an organization, the relationships that exist are a microcosm of strategic partnerships.
+Creating Legacy Structures that Sustain a Collaborative Approach: Whether the setting is a construction project, a joint ventureor a department within an organization, the relationships that exist are a microcosm of strategic partnerships.
 Partnering allows the individuals with these organizations to recognize their interdependent relationships and create durable and value-added business relationships.
-An Evaluation Team, “The Partnering Champions” from each stakeholder are chosen by workshop participants to move the project forward with a collaborative orientation.
+An Evaluation Team, “The Partnering Champions” from each stakeholderare chosen by workshop participants to move the project forward with a collaborative orientation.
 This group advocates for an authentic win/win approach to address problems directly and with respectful communication.
 The Champions conduct ongoing evaluation of the Partnered business relationship, suggesting incremental adjustments (or significant re-alignments) to ensure that the joint goals remain on target and in focus.

 A Workshop Record is prepared by the facilitators, identifying any decisions arrived at by the group, as well as identifying any task teams, conveners, mandates and timelines agreed to during the Partnering session.